PfGAnalytics/Wellbeing-Dashboard/README.md

 ## :warning: Troubleshooting
 - No charts are appearing
   - This is likely an issue with the live fetch from Data Portal.
 Open your browsers Dev Tools and check the Console for warnings.
 Try refreshing the page.
-If the problem persists trying increasing the wait time in the _setTimeout()_ functions found in [`navigation_functions.js`](scripts/navigation_functions.js) script.
+If the problem persists, try increasing the wait time in the _setTimeout()_ functions found in [`navigation_functions.js`](scripts/navigation_functions.js) script.
 - Source information, Further information or How we measure this not appearing on indicator page
   - Check the "notes" text for that indicator on the Data Portal.
 Heading should read "Source" "How do we measure this" or "Futher information" and be spelled correctly for _createLineChart()_ and _drawMap()_ functions to pick them up and display them.